Jump to navigation

 Weekly menus cycle every four weeks and offer a diverse selection of foods.
 With a registered dietitian on staff, DYS Food Services has the ability to create menus for any special diets as needed.

-DYS Food Services also has a youth work program in the commitment, treatment and multi-purpose facilities.
+DYS Food Services also has a youth work program in the commitment, treatment and multi-purpose youth centers.
 The program consists of 13 units, beginning with basic sanitation and food safety and graduating to food preparation.
 The goal of the program is for youth to learn basic culinary and life skills.

 Additional Clinical Services Unit functions include: 1) continuous evaluation, development, and revision of clinical policies, standards, and procedures, 2) management of contracted services provided by individuals, programs, or agencies including, but not limited to, medical, dental, psychiatric, and mental health needs, and 3) provision of training and technical assistance to all clinical service providers who serve DYS youth, with an emphasis on a seamless continuum of services for youth and families.
 Direct services offered for DYS youth include: 1) initial and ongoing medical consultation and treatment, dental evaluation and treatment, substance abuse education, intervention, and treatment, sex offense specific evaluation and treatment, mental health evaluation and treatment, including individual, group and family treatment.
 Staffing in the Division includes 7 Central Office centralized positions, approximately 35 Medical contracted and state FTE, and approximately 80 mental health, substance abuse, and offense specific clinical service providers.